How Tall Is 100 Inches In Feet

 Data-Driven Measurement

 The increasing availability of data is also transforming measurement practices.
 By analyzing large datasets of measurements, professionals can identify patterns and trends that can improve accuracy and efficiency.
-For example, data analysis can be used to optimize the placement of sensors in a manufacturing plant or to predict the performance of a building based on its dimensions.
+As an example, data analysis can be used to optimize the placement of sensors in a manufacturing plant or to predict the performance of a building based on its dimensions.

 Professional Insights